Large deviations for generalized Gibbs ensembles of the classical Toda chain: Large deviations for Toda Gibbs measure with general potentials

-Indeed, even if we do not have the coupling of Corollary \ref{continuite minimiseur} we have seen just above that the density of $\T^{V,s}_{N}$ with respect to $\T^{V,t}_{N}$ is bounded by $e^{MN|t-s|}$ with probability greater than $1-e^{-c(M)N}$ with $c(M)$ going to infinity when $M$ goes to infinity.
+Indeed, even if we do not have the coupling of Corollary \ref{continuite minimiseur}, we easily see that the density of $\T^{V,Q}_{N}$ with respect to $\T^{V,P}_{N}$ is bounded by $e^{MN|P-Q|}$ with probability greater than $1-e^{-c(M)N}$ with $c(M)$ going to infinity when $M$ goes to infinity.
+Indeed, the density equals $(P-Q)\sum \ln b_i$ from which the remark follows from Lemma \ref{exptlog}.
 This implies that

-which implies that for any $\varepsilon>0$, for $M$ large enough and $|s-t|$ small enough $\inf_{( (M_t^V)^\varepsilon)^{c}}T^{V}_{s}>0$, from which the continuity follows. \end{proof}
+which implies that for any $\varepsilon>0$, for $M$ large enough and $|Q-P|$ small enough $\inf_{( (M_P^V)^\varepsilon)^{c}}T^{V}_{Q}>0$, from which the continuity follows. \end{proof}